 A bacterial infection in the bloodstream, a severe allergic reaction, or damage to the nervous system (brain and nerves) may cause vasodilatory shock.

-Read more article Cardiogenic Shock.
+Read more articles on Cardiogenic Shock.